lukegriffith/Templater/ReadMe.md

 Current Features
 - Use the PowerShell language to scaffold out a directory structure with documents.
-- Very basic parameter passing from the template.
+- Very basic parameter binding from the template.
 - use Invoke-Template to invoke the templates located in ModuleRoot\Templates

 Features to implement